navjotsagoo/python-app-on-pcf-air-gapped-environments/README.md

    }
 ```

-Restart the application in your disconnected environment and the it should run without any errors as it did in the environments which originally had access to external PyPi and anaconda repositories.
+Restart the application in your disconnected environment and the it should run without any errors as it did in the environments which originally had access to external PyPi and Anaconda repositories.
 ```bash
 cf restart python-app-disconnected-environment
 ```